petersn/unity-demo1/README.md

 I would then import the processed sprite sheets into Unity, and use its nice offset features to pull out just the n by m sized cells ignoring the borders.
 However, the simple presense of the border in the image texture eliminates the ugly color bleeding artifacts at the edges of sprites.

-This script and work-flow is probably the only useful thing you can borrow from this repo.
+This script and workflow is probably the only useful thing you can borrow from this repo.

 Binaries
 --------